Case Studies

 exhibited extremely fussy behavior, “especially in the evenings.”
 After two weeks of care

 the regurgitation and fussiness ceased and child was sleeping better.
-Follow-up telephone
+Follow-

 call at 9½ months of age revealed no return of symptoms.